verrazzano/verrazzano/image-patch-operator/helm_config/charts/image-patch-operator/README.md

 # Helm Chart for Image Patch Operator

-This helm chart installs the image patch service components into a Verrazzano environment.
+This Helm chart installs the image patch service components into a Verrazzano environment.

-## Install Image Patch Operator into Local Minikube Cluster
+## Example: Install Image Patch Operator into Local Minikube Cluster
 First, build the Docker images locally for the Image Patch Operator and WIT.
 ```bash
 # This assumes your starting directory is the root directory of the verrazzano repository.